kpartal1/drbg/drbgtestvectors/drbgvectors_no_reseed/Readme.txt

 There are two sets of NIST SP 800-90A DRBG example files included in this zip file.
-All values in this zip file are for Prediction Resistance NOT ENABLED, and the DRBG returned bits are four (4) output blocks long.
+All values in this zip file are for Prediction Resistance NOT ENABLED, NO RESEED function, and the DRBG returned bits are four (4) output blocks long.

 The files contain sample files for all supported SHA, HMAC, AES, TDES, Elliptic Curves for each mechanism, including SHA-512/224 and SHA-512/256 as defined in